-Health of Plants – Lack of moisture is the greatest threat to the health of your plants.
+Lack of moisture is the greatest threat to the health of your plants.
 Plants that are dry at the roots for long periods of time are particularly susceptible to mildew towards the end of the summer.
 And this is the busiest end of the year, when many valuable crops are producing their fruits so the disease can be a damaging one, with the fungus capable of spoiling developing fruits and weakening plants.
-Why not check out First Tunnels irrigation Solutions.

-Improving the soil – If you don’t have raised beds and grow most of your crops straight into the Polytunnel soil, digging is essential.
-Start by watering the whole of the soil area inside the poly tunnel if it is too dry to dig and allow it to drain until it is just right for working.
+If you don’t have raised beds and grow most of your crops straight into the Polytunnel soil, digging is essential.
+Start by watering the whole of the soil area inside the polytunnel if it is too dry to dig and allow it to drain until it is just right for working.
 Then tip as much organic goodness on top of it as you can.
-Homemade compost and manure is perfect and you can even use layers of grass clipping where you want to grow leafy crops.
+Homemade compost and manure are perfect and you can even use layers of grass clipping where you want to grow leafy crops.
 Leave it to break down for a few weeks and then dig it all over ready for another year’s growing.

 For more monthly growing tips and advice please visit First Tunnels Growing Guide

 Sean Barker is the MD of First Tunnels, and is enthusiastic about providing quality gardening supplies to gardeners across the UK